-Adam Dunsby convened at 7:05 PM
+Adam Dunsby convened the meeting at 7:14 p.m.

-The Selectmen asked for a motion to nominate a Moderator.
-Dori Wollen nominated Robert Nicola.
-The motion was seconded.
-The nomination was approved by voice vote.
+The First Selectman asked for a motion to nominate a Moderator.
+The motion to nominate Scott Centrella was seconded and approved by voice vote.

-The Assistant Town Clerk read the call of the meeting.
+The Town Clerk read the call of the meeting.